-- Be currently enrolled in Grade 11 or graduating Grade 12 this year, and entering first year of full time post-secondary studies within four years of receiving the scholarship.
+- Be currently enrolled in Grade 11 or graduating Grade 12 this year, and entering first year of full-time studies at a Canadian post-secondary institution within three years of receiving the scholarship.

 - Provide a reference letter from a representative of a participating 2023 Shaw Birdies for Kids presented by AltaLink charity.